Historians, architects, heritage lovers welcome SC stay on Patna Collectorate demolition | Law-Order

 In 2016, a public movement named 'Save Historic Patna Collectorate', led by citizens from various walks of life, was launched to save the historic landmark from demolition.
 Mumbai-based conservationist Kamalika Bose said the apex court relief was "much-needed and it would send a very strong message to both the government and the society at large to "preserve our past indiscriminately for the current and future generations".
 "Bihar government has not been listening to people's voices, and I hope now they will and save this landmark.
 The new collectorate can be built anywhere else on a fresh piece of land without harming heritage," she said.

-"The Hon'ble High Court of Patna has not acknowledged or even heeded to the complete facts of the case and principles developed by previous landmark cases on such a subject," he argued, adding: "I am happy the apex court has given a relief for the time being".
-PTI KND HMB.
+"The Hon'ble High Court of Patna has not acknowledged or even heeded to the complete facts of the case and principles developed by previous landmark cases on such a subject," he argued, adding: "I am happy the apex court has given relief for the time being".